google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 - There are no disernableable sensor-biases.
 - Observation frequency varies annually.
 - There is some intra-annual variance, which is consistent across years and relatively tight.
-Trying this with NDVI (img.normalizedDifference(['B5', 'B4']).rename('NDVI');) shows much greater intra- and inter-annual response variability.
+Trying this with NDVI (img.normalizedDifference(['SWIR1', 'NIR']).rename('NDVI');) shows much greater intra- and inter-annual response variability.
 - NBR remains high for the majority of the time series with some minor perturbations.
 - A great, rapid reduction in NBR response results from a forest fire evident in 2012.
 Note however, that the fire ([Dollar Lake](#the-dollar-lake-fire)) occurred in September of 2011.
-The error in detection year is due to the annual composite date range being July through August; changes occuring after this period are not picked until the next available non-null composite year.
+The error in detection year is due to the annual composite date range being July through August; changes occuring after this period are not picked until the next available non-null observation, which could be the next year or later.
-- Vegetation recovery (increasing NBR response) begins two years after the major NBR loss.
+- Vegetation recovery (increasing NBR response) begins two years after the major NBR loss is detected.

 ![Time series all observations](ts-all-obs.png)